The Greek custom of Lady Lent and my Lent Monday traditions

 My sister, two male cousins and I would spend the whole weekend flying kites in the nearby fields.
 The boys would teach us how to mend them, and we always wound up running to Mum to get us some flour so we could make glue with water to mend the broken sails with newspaper.
 Ah… Those were the days!

-Mum made cheesepies from scratch on the eve of Lent Monday, as this is called Tyrini Sunday and it’s a day to eat cheese, as the name suggests.
+Mum made rolled up cheesepies from scratch (as well as spinach pies and pumpkin pies, sometimes) on the eve of Lent Monday.
+This is called Tyrini Sunday and it’s a day to eat cheese, as the name suggests.
 This is an old tradition from the days when it was practical to use up all the cheese in the pantry as the fasting back then was strict and no cheese would be eaten until Easter.
 It was a total abstention from all animal products, to be exact.

 On Lent Monday we fasted strictly, to honour the tradition.